How I self-diagnosed Hashimoto’s

-Dairy is flaring up my Hashimoto’s
+Dairy is Hashimoto’s trigger of mine

 In general, if I would be dairy free, I would feel healthier, walk more, and engage in life.
 It seemed I was able to break out of the vicious cycle.
 Or, at least I knew how to do it.